 When UE performs Type 2 channel access to transmit within a shared COT for PSCCH/PSSCH transmission (to be further studied and down-selected in RAN1#114):

 Alt.
-1: Use the agreement of the agreed Proposal 3-2
+1: Use the agreement for the case when UE performs Type 1 channel access to initiate a COT for PSCCH/PSSCH transmission

 Alt.
 2: Use only the (pre-)configured default CPE starting position